braghimsistemas/suitup-php/docs/user-guide/getting-started/from-source.md

     $ php composer.phar require braghim-sistemas/suitup-php ^2

-Also you will need to set some `.htaccess` configs so SuitUp can work properly.
+Also you will need to set some `.htaccess` configs so Suitup can work properly.

 ## Files contents